Improving the Transferability of Adversarial Examples via Direction Tuning: Preliminaries

 \subsection{Definition of Adversarial Attack}

-The adversarial attack is defined to generate an adversarial example (denoted as $x^{adv}$) based on a clean example (denoted as $x$) subjecting to $\| x-x^{adv}\|_p<\epsilon$, resulting in the adversarial example $x^{adv}$ can mislead the prediction of the classifier $f$, i.e., $f(x;\theta)\ne f(x^{adv};\theta)$, where, $f(x;\theta)$ is the DNN-based classifier with parameters $\theta$ that outputs the logit output of $x$, $L(x,y;\theta)$ denotes the loss function of the classifier $f$ (e.g., the cross-entropy loss), $\epsilon$ and $\|\cdot\|_p$ denote the attack strength and $p$-norm distance, respectively.
+The adversarial attack is defined to generate an adversarial example (denoted as $x^{adv}$) based on a clean example (denoted as $x$) subjecting to $\| x-x^{adv}\|_p<\epsilon$, resulting in the adversarial example $x^{adv}$ can mislead the prediction of the classifier $f$, i.e., $f(x;\theta)\ne f(x^{adv};\theta)$.
+In addition, in our paper, $f(x;\theta)$ represents the DNN-based classifier with parameters $\theta$ that outputs the logit output of $x$, $L(x,y;\theta)$ represents the loss function of the classifier $f$ (e.g., the cross-entropy loss), $\epsilon$ and $\|\cdot\|_p$ represent the attack strength and $p$-norm distance, respectively.
 We set $p=\infty$ in this paper to align with previous works.